Robot boat sails into history by finishing Atlantic crossing

 Peddie says robotic sailboats offer important advantages.
 Unlike drifting buoys, they can loiter in one place, and they're nimbler and cheaper than research vessels.

 "These vehicles can do stuff which you cannot do with a traditional vehicle, especially in dangerous areas," such as a hurricane's path, Peddie said.

-Sailbuoys can be fitted with sensors to measure waves, ocean salinity and oxygen levels; echo sounders to look for fish eggs and larvae; or transmitters to communicate with undersea equipment.
+Sailbuoys can be fitted with sensors to measure waves, ocean salinity and oxygen levels.
+They can be fitted with echo sounders to look for fish eggs and larvae, or transmitters to communicate with undersea equipment.
 They sell for about 150,000 euros ($175,000), similar to the cost of renting a research vessel for a few days.